 When you first dig into the history of the Scandinavian royal families, one of the first things you notice is the plethora of empresses, queens, and princesses named “Josephine” in the family tree.
 Because of that, there are many opportunities to confuse the royal Josephines with their various tiaras.
 But the Josephine associated with this lovely diamond tiara is clear: it comes from Queen Josefina of Sweden and Norway (née Princess Joséphine of Leuchtenberg), the wife of King Oscar I and the granddaughter of another famous Josephine (that would be Napoleon’s Empress Joséphine).
 So many Josephines!

-Although some have suggested that this tiara first belonged to Queen Désirée of Sweden, most seem to agree that Queen Josefina was actually its first wearer.
-Some think it may have been a wedding present to Josefina, though no one knows precisely who the giver might have been; historian Trond Noren Isaksen proposes that it may even have been worn by her on her wedding day.
+Although some have suggested that this tiara first belonged to Queen Désirée of Sweden, the Norwegian royal jewelry historian Trond Noren Isaksen argues that the tiara first belonged to Empress Joséphine, who was the grandmother of Queen Josefina.
 The maker is also uncertain, but the design is beautiful and typical of the first half of the nineteenth century, with its intricate diamond floral and laurel wreath elements.
+In the portrait above, painted by Friedrich Dürck, Queen Josefina wears the tiara with traditional Swedish court dress.

-Märtha died before she could become queen of Norway.
+Crown Princess Märtha died before she could become queen of Norway.
 After her death, her daughter, Princess Astrid, frequently wore the tiara while serving as Norway’s de facto first lady.
 Today, it’s Märtha’s daughter-in-law, Queen Sonja, who wears Josefina’s tiara.
+She has been sparkling in the tiara for more than half a century!

 Leave a Reply